jordan-sussman/what-do-you-recommend/README.md

 ## README
-**What Do You Recommend** is a lightweight Python application that let's you input a movie or artist and outputs recommendations of others you might like.
+**What Do You Recommend** is a lightweight Python application that lets you input a movie or artist and outputs recommendations of others you might like.

 ![](image.png)